BunnyNabbit/mcgalaxy-command-documentation/README.md

-# mcgalaxy-command-documentation
-Documentation for MCGalaxy commands.
+# Documentation for MCGalaxy commands.